AggarwalNeelesh/AggarwalNeelesh/README.md

-### Hi there 👋
+### Hello Watchers 👋
  - 🔭 I’m currently pursuing my B.Tech in Computer Science and Engineering (CSE) from DIT University
- - 👀 I’m interested in Web-Development, Software development and languages like C, Python, Java, Javascript and having experience in frameworks like MERN Stack, Django.
+ - 👀 I’m proficient in Web-Development, Software development and languages like Python, Java, Javascript and having experience in frameworks like MERN Stack, Django.

 Apart from that I also have knowledge of Docker, Cloud Computing and Blockchain Technology.